salesforce/lwc-rfcs/text/0000-module-resolution.md

 }
 ```

-On the example below, it will be impossible to know if `just-string` is the name of an npm package, or a name of a folder that contains components, hence creationg resolution ambiguity.
+On the example below, it will be impossible to know if `just-string` is the name of an npm package, or a name of a folder that contains components, hence creating resolution ambiguity.

 We considered other alternatives such as forcing specific prefix like `npm:package-name` or require a final slash (ex. `folder-name/`) for folders, but we believed that those were more cumbersome to learn and future-proof, so standarizing on an consistent object shape as ModuleRecord was a preferable and superior approach.